 As outlined in TR 22.891 [3], a 5G system also supports new business models such as those for IoT and enterprise managed networks.
 Drivers for the 5G KPIs include services such as drone control, augmented reality, and factory automation.
 Network flexibility enhancements support self-contained enterprise networks, installed and maintained by network operators while being managed by the enterprise.
-Enhanced connection modes and evolved security facilitate support of massive IoT, expected to include tens of millions of devices sending and receiving data over the 3GPP 5G network.
+Enhanced connection modes and evolved security facilitate support of massive IoT, expected to include tens of millions of new UEs sending and receiving data over the 3GPP 5G network.

 Flexible network operations are the mainstay of the 5G system.
 The capabilities to provide this flexibility have been described in TR 22.864 [4], including network slicing, network capability exposure, scalability, and diverse mobility.
 Other network operations requirements address the necessary control and data plane resource efficiencies, as well as network configurations that optimize service delivery by minimizing routing between end users and application servers.
-Enhanced charging and security mechanisms handle new types of devices connecting to the network in different ways.
+Enhanced charging and security mechanisms handle new types of UEs connecting to the network in different ways.

 MBB enhancements have been identified in TR 22.863 [5] to meet a number of new KPIs.
 These pertain to high data rates, high density, high user mobility, highly variable data rates, and deployment and coverage.
 High data rates are driven by the increasing use of data for services such as streaming (e.g., video, music, and user generated content), interactive services (e.g., augmented reality), and IoT (e.g., drone control).
 These services come with stringent requirements for user experienced data rates (including downlink and uplink) as well as associated requirements pertaining to latency to meet service performance expectations.
 Additionally, increased coverage in densely populated areas such as sports arenas, urban areas, and transportation hubs has become essential for pedestrians and users in urban vehicles.
-New KPIs on density enable both the transport of high volumes of data traffic per area (traffic density) and transport of data for a high number of connections (device density or connection density).
-Many 5G devices are expected to support a variety of services which exchange either a very large (e.g., streaming video) or very small amount of data (e.g., data burst).
+New KPIs on density enable both the transport of high volumes of data traffic per area (traffic density) and transport of data for a high number of connections (UE density or connection density).
+Many 5G UEs are expected to support a variety of services which exchange either a very large (e.g., streaming video) or very small amount of data (e.g., data burst).
 The 5G system will handle this variability in a resource efficient manner.
 All of these cases introduce new deployment requirements for indoor and outdoor, local area connectivity, wide area connectivity, and UEs travelling at high speeds.

-Editor's Note: 5G devices can be changed if we agree to a new definition for UE.

 Another aspect of 5G KPIs includes requirements for various combinations of latency and reliability, as well as higher accuracy for positioning.
 These KPIs, as identified in TR 22.862 [6], are driven by support for both commercial and public safety services.
 On the commercial side, new use cases are expected for factory automation, industrial process automation, drone and other UAV control, augmented reality, and more.
 Services such as UAV controls will require more precise positioning information that includes altitude, speed, and direction, in addition to horizontal coordinates.

 Support for MIoT brings many new requirements in addition to those for the enhanced KPIs, as have been identified in TR 22.861 [7].
-The expansion of connected things introduces a need for significant improvements in resource efficiency in all system components (e.g., devices, radio, access network, core network).
+The expansion of connected things introduces a need for significant improvements in resource efficiency in all system components (e.g., UEs, radio, access network, core network).

 Third Change